zinnialily/rescue/README.md

 # RESCUE: Real-world Emergency Solutions for Crisis Response Vehicle and Urgent Evacuation Routing

 ## Project Overview
 **RESCUE** is a research project focused on developing and evaluating optimized pathway-finding solutions for emergency vehicles in disaster scenarios.
-Our goal is to minimize response times and risk by accounting for real-world complexities such as damaged roads, resource limitations, hospital capacities, and dynamic victim conditions.
+The goal is to minimize response times and risk by accounting for real-world complexities such as damaged roads, resource limitations, hospital capacities, and dynamic victim conditions.

 ## The Problem
 Disasters introduce significant challenges to emergency medical services (EMS), including: